 1. As for January 1, 2018, many lab tests are no longer covered by Insurance when done as part of an annual visit regardless of what diagnosis code is used.
 Some examples are: urine tests, hormone tests, vitamin tests, and thyroid tests.
 Some tests that are usually considered part of the annual exam include: lipid panels, Diabetes screening, STD screening, anemia testing and Pap smears every 1-3 years.
 Please check with your insurance plan regarding your individual coverage.

-2. Our office charges $15 for a venipuncture, specimen handling, and processing.
-As of January first, Blue Cross stopped paying our practice for this service.
-If you have Blue Cross and you want your insurance to pay for this service you will need to go to labcorb for your blood draws.
+2. Our office charges $17 for a venipuncture, specimen handling, and processing.
+As of 2018 Blue Cross and 2021 Cigna stopped paying our practice for this service.
+If you have Blue Cross or Cigna and you want your insurance to pay for this service you will need to go to LabCorp for your blood draws.
 You can visit https://www.labcorp.com/ to find the nearest drawing site.
 We can arrange to send orders to the lab.

-3. Questions submitted via the portal should be limited to requests for medication refills, simple questions about already established care plans, currently prescribed medications, and recent lab results, and complications of any treatment.
+3. Questions submitted via the portal should be limited to requests for medication refills, simple questions about already-established care plans, currently-prescribed medications, recent (<1 month) lab results, and complications of any treatment.
+Such questions requiring less than 5 minutes will be at no charge.
+More complex questions will require billing.
 New problems or multiple questions will require a visit/fee.
-The portal is checked M-F8:30am-3:00 pm.
+The portal is checked M-F during office hours.

 4. Annual gyn wellness exams (as defined by insurance companies) do not include the management of multiple problems (see below.)
 For evaluation and management of new problems or detailed review of chronic conditions you may be charged a copay/ coinsurance or be asked to schedule a separate appointment.